zerwes/ansible-fqcn-converter/README.md

      password: '!'
 ```

-Tha ansible files should be linted and valid yaml files.
+The ansible files should be linted and valid yaml files!
 Esp. the following ansible-lint tags should be covered:
  - no-tabs
  - yaml